Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira Phantom VPN stream

-The client sits in the system tray, and you can have a connection launch upon startup.
+The client sits in the system tray on desktop, and you can set it to launch upon startup for continuous protection.

-You can also opt out of sending diagnostic data back to Avira, which is another nice perk for retaining as much privacy as possible.
+You can also opt out of sending diagnostic data back to Avira, enhancing your privacy.

-Switching server locations is also a breeze.
-You don’t even have to disconnect from the current location, just click a different server, then the app will automatically connect to a new one.
+Switching server locations is seamless – you don’t need to disconnect from the current location first.
+Just click a different server, and the app automatically connects to the new one.

 Avira Phantom VPN usability

-Avira’s free VPN tier allows up to five simultaneous connections.
+Avira’s free VPN tier allows up to five simultaneous connections, which is reasonable for basic users.

 Avira Phantom VPN servers